omefire/cordova-plugin-livereload/README.md

 # cordova-plugin-livereload
-This plugin's goal is to integrate LiveReload into Cordova workflow.
+This plugin's goal is to integrate livereload and gestures synchronization across devices into the Cordova development workflow.
 It is based on BrowserSync.

 What it does :